nbirkes/yt-mirr/README.md

 # yt-mirr
 YouTube mirror (sort of)

-This is an old app I wrote in 2007.
+This is an old app I wrote in 2007 using good ol' ASP.NET webforms.
+This was before ASP.NET MVC was invented.
 It used the YouTube api of it's time, which I believe has bee deprecated.

 The app would allow you to browse different categories and tags and watch YouTube videos using their player.